yomotsu/vuex-history/readme.md

 ## Features

-- Vue friendly implements.
+- Vue friendly.
-- Take states-snapshots manually (You can save a history at desired timing)
+- You take state-snapshots manually at desired timings
-- Watch specific states in the store.
+- vuex-history watchs specific params in the state of the store.
-- You can have multiple history-lists (e.g. history list for main view + history list for side view )
+- You can have multiple history-lists (e.g. history list for main view + history list for side panel )

 ## Examples